zbjornson/bson-to-json/README.md

 <sup>1</sup> `BSON.deserialize` is the [official MongoDB js-bson implementation](https://github.com/mongodb/js-bson).

 Major reasons it's fast:
-* No UTF8 string decoding.
-String bytes can be copied almost directly (with JSON escaping).
+* Direct UTF8 to JSON-escaped string transcoding.
 * No waste temporary objects created for the GC to clean up.
 * SSE4.2 or AVX2-accelerated JSON string escaping.
 * AVX2-accelerated ObjectId hex string encoding, using the technique from